Coulson Avenue runs through the Timberlea neighbourhood in north Milton, a residential corridor shaped by mature trees and consistent setbacks.

-Coulson Avenue sits in Timberlea, a position that makes the Milton GO station a six-minute drive — the realistic Toronto commute runs around 66 minutes door-to-door.
-For those working in Mississauga or Oakville, the drive is under 25 minutes, and the 401 on-ramp at Regional Road 25 is five minutes away.
-The street itself is quiet, with no through-traffic, so the road network handles the load without the noise of a busier corridor.
+Coulson Avenue sits in Timberlea, a position that makes the GO line the realistic Toronto commute.
+The Milton GO Station is a six-minute drive, putting Union under an hour and ten minutes total.
+For those working in Mississauga, the 401 ramp at Regional Road 25 is five minutes away, a daily handle that keeps the drive to around 22 minutes.
+Pearson is reachable in just over half an hour.
+The street itself is quiet, with through-traffic limited to residents, so the road network handles the load without the noise of a busier corridor.

-Public elementary catchment falls to E.W.
-Foster Public School, which is walkable from the street itself; Catholic students attend Our Lady of Fatima Catholic Elementary, a five-minute drive.
-Older students draw to Milton District High School for the public board, also a five-minute drive, while Catholic secondary students go to Bishop P.F.
-Reding Catholic Secondary School.
-The proximity to multiple schools within a short drive makes this a practical street for families with children at different stages.
+Public catchment draws to E.W.
+Foster Public School and W.I.
+Dick Middle School, both within walking distance of Coulson.
+Catholic elementary students attend Our Lady of Fatima or Guardian Angels, each a five-minute drive.
+Secondary students route to Milton District High School for public or Bishop P.F.
+Reding Catholic Secondary School for Catholic, both roughly five minutes by car.
+The concentration of schools within a short radius makes this a practical stretch for families with children at different stages.

 Detached inventory on Coulson Avenue has seen 5 closed sales recently.
 Details below.